-Evaluation criteria for medium/large projects Max score 4.3 Risks are identified and mitigated 5
+Evaluation criteria for medium/large projects Max score 4.3 Risks are identified and mitigated 5 and/ or internal (concerning the organization and the management of the project itself).

 In this section you should describe the potential risks in the implementation of the project and the actions that you plan to undertake to mitigate them.
 A risk is an event or circumstance that may negatively affect the achievement of expected results.
+It can be either external (outside of the project team and its organization)